ionTomorrow/WS1-API-AdminToolbox/README.md

 * TAGs.psm1
 * Users.psm1

+To use these cmdlets, they must be imported as modules.
+You can use the ./ws1_sample_start.ps1 script to import them.
+The modules reference each other to reduce code reuse, so you should import all of the modules and not skip any.

+Once the modules have been imported, use select-ws1Config to get started.
+The select-ws1Config will walk you through how you want to connect to the API.

-Functions in each script can have their help contents retrieved like other
+Functions in each script can have their help contents retrieved like other cmdlets.
+    get-help *-ws1*

 ## AdminUsers